triton-inference-server/model_navigator/examples/05_optimize_and_serve_model_on_pytriton/README.md

 # PyTriton Torch linear model deployment

-This example show how to optimize simple linear model and deploy it to PyTriton.
+This example, shows how to optimize a simple linear model and deploy it to PyTriton.

 ## Requirements